drupalprojects/examples/STANDARDS.md

 Installing phpcs
 ----------------

-Use Composer to add Drupal's Coder project to your root Drupal project.
-Coder contains the PHP_CodeSniffer rules we need, and also requires `phpcs`.

-Then tell `phpcs' where our Drupal-specific rules are.
+Current versions of Drupal 8 core require phpcs and Coder as dev dependencies.
+That means they're already probably installed in your core vendor/ directory.

+We need to tell `phpcs` to use the Drupal coding standard provided by Coder, because it isn't configured that way by default.

 Like this:

     $ cd my/drupal/root/
-    $ composer require drupal/coder 8.2.8
-    // Composer installs Coder, which requires PHP_CodeSniffer as well.
-    // Configure phpcs to use the Drupal standard rules...
-    $ ./vendor/bin/phpcs --config-set installed_paths /path/to/drupal/vendor/drupal/coder/coder_sniffer/
+    $ ./vendor/bin/phpcs --config-set installed_paths /full/path/to/drupal/vendor/drupal/coder/coder_sniffer/
     // phpcs now knows how to find the Drupal standard.
 You can test it:
     $ cd core
     $ ../vendor/bin/phpcs -e --standard=Drupal
     // Shows you a bunch of Drupal-related sniffs.

-Note that there is an issue to require Coder and phpcs as part of Drupal core: https://www.drupal.org/node/2744463 Once this issue is fixed, you shouldn't need to install phpcs before using it.

 Running phpcs
 -------------